 Take your baked potatoes out, then scoop a part of their flash.
 Mix them with your favorite ingredients like chives, onions, cheese, sour cream, or bacon.
 Then, stuff the mixture into your potatoes again, and bake them in the oven.

-Here is a lovely side dish with your chicken, meat, or fish.
+Here is a lovely side dish with your fried chicken, meat, or fish.
 You can top them with some cheese for more richness before baking.

 Follow this recipe and make some restaurant-quality twice-baked potatoes: